vincentbernat/network-lab/lab-routes-ipv6/README.md

  - Locking is done with a read lock, which is more expensive than the RCU mechanism used for IPv4.
 About 10% of the time is lost here.

+As a quick experiment, with 100 routes, compiling-out support for tables double the performance of the lookup.